Sustainability / Governance Information Security / Information Management

 Information System User Rules have been established that stipulate information security rules to be observed when using systems.
 In an effort to maintain information security by all IT asset owners and users of information systems, the rules on information security and contact points to be applied in the event of system anomalies have been compiled in a handbook that is distributed to all employees, and the consequences for rule violations have been described in the Disciplinary Action Policy.

-For overall information management matters not limited to the use of information systems, proper management is conducted according to the Information Management Regulations and Confidential Information Management Regulations.
+In addition, for overall information management matters not limited to the use of information systems, we strive for proper management and handling of all information in accordance with the Document Management Regulations, Information Management Regulations, Confidential Information Management Regulations, Personal Information Protection Regulations, and Specifically Designated Personal Information Handling Regulations.

 The status of information system security operations of each division and each Daicel Group company is confirmed through the internal audit conducted every fiscal year, and the results are reported from the Auditing Office to the Board of Directors and the Audit & Supervisory Board.